kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/project_2_jupyter_2_pyspark.md

+# under construction - please wait until I have verified everything

 # Connecting Jupyter Notebook to pyspark

 We have been using pyspark in command line mode.

-In synch 12, we will use Juptyer Notebook connected to a pyspark kernel.
+In synch 12, we will formally introduce the use of Juptyer Notebook against a pyspark kernel.

-Some students want to use it earlier, so here are the instructions that will work with synch 10.  (synch 9 doesn't use pyspark)
+In Project 2, students have the option of using pyspark command line (as we did in class), or using a Jupyter Notebook against a pyspark kernel.

+I'm providing instructions here for how to make the modifications necessary to run Jupyter Notebook against a pyspark kernel.

+## Step 1 - Modify your docker-compose.yml file entry for the Spark container to export port 8888 and map it externally.
+Remove any references to 8888 in the Hadoop container.

+TBD

+## Step 2 - Run an enhanced version of the pyspark command line to target Jupyter Notebook

 Instead of starting a pyspark command line, use the following command to start a Jupyter Notebook for a pyspark kernel.
 In this command we set the ip address to 0.0.0.0: